fedecarles/abacus-rs/README.md

 # Abacus-rs
 ### A cli plain-text accounting program

 This tool was writen for my own purposes.
-If you are serious about plain-text accounting, please consider using [ledger], [hledger] or [beancount].
-Or visit [plaintextaccounting.org](https://plaintextaccounting.org/).
-For a rust solution, you can check [rust_ledger](https://github.com/ebcrowder/rust_ledger/tree/main), where I took some inspiration from.
+If you are serious about plain-text accounting, please consider using [ledger](https://ledger-cli.org/), [hledger](https://hledger.org/) or [beancount](https://github.com/beancount/).
+Or visit [plaintextaccounting.org](https://plaintextaccounting.org/) to learn more about it.

+For another rust base approach, you can also check [rust_ledger](https://github.com/ebcrowder/rust_ledger/tree/main), where I took some inspiration from.

 ## Features
 - Double-entry **like** account keeping.